Mortgage Savings Tips

 It may not be possible for you to pay extra every month or even every year.
-Remember that virtually all mortgage contracts will allow you to pay extra on your principal at any time.
-Whenever you come into extra cash, you can use this rule to make an additional one-time payment toward principal.
-For example: a few years after buying your home, you receive a very large tax refund,a large inheritance, or a cash gift; , you could apply this windfall toward your mortgage loan principal, which would result in significant savings and a shortened loan period.
-For most loans, even this modest amount, paid early in the mortgage, could offer big savings in interest and duration of the loan.
+But remember that most mortgages will allow you to make additional principal payments at any time.
+You can benefit from this rule to pay extra on your principal any time you get some extra money.
+For example: several years after buying your home, you receive a larger than expected tax refund,a very large inheritance, or a cash gift; , you could pay this windfall toward your mortgage loan principal, which would result in enormous savings and a shorter payback period.
+Unless the mortgage loan is quite large, even a few thousand dollars applied early in the loan period can yield huge benefits over the duration of the loan.

 Executive Lending Group, LLC can walk you At Executive Lending Group, LLC, we answer questions about interest-saving strategies every day.
-Give us a call at (816) 525-8000.
+Give us a call: (816) 525-8000.